TechSavantis/polisparalela/site/content/thinks/how-to-buy-design-for-your-business-to-get-maximum-roi.md

 This first part needs to involve all the key decision-makers and is run as a half-day workshop.

-In **Part 2**, we take away what we’ve learnt in the workshop and, as a team, have a second session at Tomango HQ.
+In **Part 2**, we take away what we’ve learnt in the workshop and, as a team, have a second session at Polis Paralela HQ.
 We explore what’s needed to get you from where you are now to where you want to be.

 This enables us to open up the conversation and think about how to get the best return on your investment.